Geoffrey-Owuor/staffproductpurchase/Payroll Dashboard - Major remaining areas.md

 --Add Mark as closed (In RecentActionButtons with a boolean check) - **DONE**

 ---ONE SECURITY AREA---
-How to invalidate all logged in browser cookies directly from your server (Regardless of all browsers) **PENDING**
+How to invalidate all logged in browser cookies directly from your server (Regardless of all browsers) **PENDING** (Server-side session validation)

 ---Auto Code Verification---
 Done for register one